january3/Radvanced2020/Exercises/day_1.md

      4. Use the `gather` function to create a long version of the table
      5. Remove rows containing NA's using the `drop_na` function

+ 3. Using `group_by`, `summary` and `arrange` find out for which year there are the most data?
+For which year the overall average gini coefficient is highest / lowest? (mind the NA's!).
+Plot the average Gini coefficient over time.

  3. Load the world energy use data (`world_energy.tsv`).
 Change it from wide to long format.

  4. Using built-in data sets from `tidyr`, `table{1,2,3,4a,4b,5}` convert them from wide to long and viceversa.
 Use `separate` on `table5` to change `rate` into `cases` and `population`.

-  5. Create a new markdown document in RStudio.
-The template contains already a few examples.
-Generate PDF and docx; create a header, a list, insert your own code fragment.